moonpiedumplings/moonpiedumplings.github.io/blog/hypervisors/notindex.md

 This is a crucial concept in software overall, the difference between something that "just works" and something you can modify.

 I had a similar issue with xcp-ng, where I wanted to create a cluster out of many x86_64 Mac Mini's, but the Linux kernel did not have their wifi drivers.
-I had a lot of trouble installing wifi drivers, since they weren't even packaged for the RHEL that xcp-ng uses under the hood, although it was very painful to even find that much out.
+I had a lot of trouble installing wifi drivers, since they weren't even packaged for the RHEL that xcp-ng uses under the hood, and it was very painful to even find that that XCP-NG was RHEL based, since that wasn't documented anywhere.

 Appliance type softwares are what "just works".
 VMWare ESXi/vSphere are more on the appliance side, although there don't seem to be as many complains about it being too simple.

 On the opposite end, is openstack.
 Openstack is often criticized for being not a HCI platform, but rather a kludge of python code, tying together other forms of virtualized compute (libvirt, vSphere) or virtualized networking.
 Openstack is not one piece, but rather many components, like compute and networking are seperate components.
 There do exist platforms which automate the install, like [kolla-ansible](https://docs.openstack.org/kolla-ansible/latest/), which uses ansible to deploy the openstack components to docker containers, but openstack still encounters some of the same problems caused by it's *hackability*.
 Openstack is far from an appliance, a "just works" application, which makes it unsuited for every usecase.

 For an organization seeking to do openstack, what I've seen is they'll have a full-time team of engineers, equipped to make changes to openstack's python base, or low if need be.
-Although a team of engineers may not be worth, openstack enables a single team of engineers to manage 100,000+ machines.
+Although a team of engineers may not be worth it, openstack enables a single team of engineers to manage 100,000+ machines, which can be highly cost effective.

 ## Automatibility